Some people had very little inflammation after eating, while others had much more.

 There were several strategies recommended to reduce the impact of inflammation after eating.

-Control unhealthy blood fat responses by choosing whole foods that are higher in fibre and lean protein, increasing your intake of healthy omega-3 fats from sources like fish, nuts and seeds, and reducing your overall body fat.
+Control unhealthy blood fat responses by choosing whole foods that are higher in fiber and lean protein, increasing your intake of healthy omega-3 fats from sources like fish, nuts, and seeds, and reducing your overall body fat.

-Control unhealthy blood sugar responses by choosing foods containing complex carbohydrates and fibre, such as whole grains, fruit and vegetables, and limiting sugary processed foods and sodas.
+Control unhealthy blood sugar responses by choosing foods containing complex carbohydrates and fiber, such as whole grains, fruit, and vegetables, and limiting sugary processed foods and sodas.

-Reduce inflammation after eating by choosing foods that are high in ‘anti-inflammatory’ bioactive molecules such as polyphenols, found in colourful fruits and vegetables and other plant-based foods.
+Reduce inflammation after eating by choosing foods that are high in ‘anti-inflammatory’ bioactive molecules such as polyphenols, found in colorful fruits and vegetables and other plant-based foods.